Robert Smith's Meltdown

 One of popular music’s defining bands, The Cure took the ‘alternative rock’ genre mainstream around the world and garnered numerous awards including a Brit Award for Best British Band, an MTV Icon Award, a Q Inspiration Award and NME’s Godlike Genius Award.
-Smith has also been presented with an Ivor Novello Award for International Achievement.
+Lead singer, principal songwriter and the only constant member of the The Cure since the group formed in 1978, Smith has been presented with an Ivor Novello Award for International Achievement.

 An iconic figure in his own right, Smith’s influence reaches across popular culture, film, art, and fashion.
 His many collaborations include performing and recording with artists as varied as David Bowie, Blink 182, The Stranglers, Placebo, Crystal Castles, Faithless, Korn and 65daysofstatic.

 For his 2018 Meltdown festival, Smith aimed big and delivered a number of huge headliners to our Royal Festival Hall, including Nine Inch Nails, My Bloody Valentine, Deftones, Placebo and Manic Street Preachers.
 But it wasn’t all hard-edged rock, there was also a softer side to the line-up, with appearances from Death Cab for Cutie, Mogwai, Suzanne Vega and Kristin Hersh.
 Taking advantage of our recently reopened Queen Elizabeth Hall and Purcell Room, Smith also put the spotlight on some up and coming international acts, such as Italy’s JoyCut, Japan’s MONO and from France, the post-metal band Alcest.